Running successful Google Ads campaigns is challenging.

 There are many ways to market your business, but Google search is one of, if not the most important marketing tactic for most small to medium-sized businesses.

 Yet it is important to note that in 2022 and beyond, for the majority of commercial keywords, the top of the page of Google is dominated by Ads.

 It naturally follows that to get your business to the top of Google is only possible by running Google Ads campaigns for the keywords that your customers use to find your business.

-SEO (aka organic search) can be powerful, but for the majority of search queries with real intent to purchase, the top of the page is dominated by ads of all shapes and sizes and you have to be in it to win it!
+SEO (aka organic search) can be powerful, but for the majority of lower-funnel search queries with real intent to purchase, the top of the page is dominated by ads of all shapes and sizes and a large percentage of the clicks never get to the local/organic results.

 3. Quality Score (QS)

 Google Ads has an internal metric known as Quality Score (QS) .
 Quality Score is available across your keywords, ads, and landing pages.
 It provides feedback on how the individual components of your advertising campaign are performing.

 This gives you a tool to identify areas that are not as strong as they could be and make changes across your keywords, ads, and landing pages to ensure your Quality Scores are maximised.